Registering for Alternative Testing Arrangements

 Requesting Alternative Testing Arrangements due to a Disability

-Please note that all centers are wheelchair accessible.
+Please note that all centers are wheelchair accessible and all examinees will have access to visual enhancement features including color contrast and enlarged font.
+These features are available without prior approval.
 In addition, all candidates are permitted to take breaks to use the restroom, take medication, use an inhaler, etc., without prior approval.
 Any time taken for these breaks is considered part of the candidate's available testing time.

 The following alternative testing arrangements may be requested because of a disability and can be accommodated at all test sites:

 - Allowance of a medical device in the testing room

 To request any of the alternative testing arrangements listed above, you must

 - submit a completed Alternative Testing Arrangements Request Form indicating the nature of and reason for the request.